BOTTLING INTERNATIONAL LTD – TERMS AND CONDITIONS OF SUPPLY OF GOODS AND SERVICES

 (b) fraud or fraudulent misrepresentation;

-(c) breach of the terms implied by section 12 of the Sale of Products Act 1979;
+(c) breach of the terms implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession);

 (a) The Supplier may at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights or obligations under the Contract.